SANTE ARCHITECTS PROFILE

 Matt joined Sante Architects in the fall of 2016, and is happy to be living in his favorite mountain town.

 Matt’s artistic habits range from ceramics, to watercolors, to furniture building.
 Working with these mediums is a continual exploration into how we interact with the tangible buildings we create and the environment in which we build.
 When not in the office, Matt can be found in the whitewater until it freezes; on the slopes when it does; and traveling the country year-round to satisfying his love of seeing live music.

-Edwin Tyler Lindell, Licensure in Progress
+Edwin Tyler Lindell, Registered Architect

 Edwin Lindell has distilled his own unique design sensibilities from studies and architectural design work in his native North Carolina, Colorado and New York.

 After starting his architectural apprenticeship in Colorado in 2010, Edwin returned to North Carolina to study mathematics at UNC-Chapel Hill, where he had the privilege to work with award-winning architect Alicia Ravetto on sustainable design projects.

 Edwin was later awarded the Dean’s Scholarship to Parsons School of Design in New York City, by winning the Parsons Design Challenge.
 After studying in New York, Edwin returned to Colorado to begin his architectural experiential licensure.

 For the past three years, Edwin has designed and managed custom residential projects in Telluride and Durango.
 He joined Sante Architects in February 2017.

 From skiing and boating to adventure and opportunity, Edwin is pleased to experience all that the West